-With a perfect balance between sweet and tart, along with the distinct fruity flavor of lilikoi, this cocktail is bound to become a favorite!
+With a perfect balance between sweet and tart and the distinct fruity flavor of lilikoi, this cocktail is bound to become a favorite!

 Our lilikoi production was big this year, which is a great thing.
 We LOVE lilikoi.
 And I love finding new ways to use it.
-Why do we love lilikoi?
-With its strong floral fragrance and distinct flavor, ranging from tart to sweet, its hard not to love this unique fruit.
-It’s also incredibly versatile; it can be used in teas, lemonade, cocktails, desserts, jams, butter, sorbets, ice cream, pies, cakes…really the list of possibilities are endless!
+So why do we love lilikoi?
+It’s hard not to love this unique fruit with its strong floral fragrance and distinct flavor, ranging from tart to sweet.
+It’s also incredibly versatile; lilikoi can be used in teas, lemonade, cocktails, desserts, jams, butter, sorbets, ice cream, pies, and cakes; the list of possibilities are endless!

-Cobbler Shaker: A typical shaker consists of three parts; a cap, a top with a built in strainer and the cup base.
+Cobbler Shaker: A typical shaker consists of a cap, a top with a built-in strainer, and a cup base.
 You add all the drink ingredients, add ice and shake.
-You then take the cap off and the built in strainer strains out leaves and ice.
+You then take the cap off, and the built-in strainer filters out leaves and ice.

 Boston Shaker: This is the cocktail shaker of choice for most bartenders and true cocktail apprentices.
 The Boston shaker consists of a shaking metal tin and a mixing glass but has no built-in strainer.
-For the Boston shaker, a strainer must be purchased separately, which is a Hawthorne strainer (shown above).
-To seal the shaker, you must place the glass tin on top of the metal tin and with a firm grip, tap on the back side of the glass tin.
-To unseal you have to tap the side of the metal tin.
+A strainer must be purchased separately; typically, a Hawthorne strainer (shown above) is used.
+To seal the shaker, you must place the glass on top of the metal tin and, with a firm grip, tap on the backside of the glass.
+To unseal, you have to tap the side of the metal tin.
 This water sealing must be done carefully and perfectly so you don’t either break your glass or wear the cocktail on your clothes the rest of the evening.

 - If you don’t have a shaker, any tall bottle with a lid will work.
 Just add your ingredients, shake and pour.
 Be sure to strain out any leaves.

 Jigger: Vital for precise measuring.
-Usually it has a cone shape on each end, like the one above.
-Mine measures an ounce on one end and 1/2 ounce on the other.
-When making cocktails, the ounce measurement is used often, so having a jigger makes measuring accurately extremely easy.
+Usually, it has a cone shape on each end, like the one above.
+Mine measures an ounce on one end and a 1/2 ounce on the other.
+The ounce measurement is often used when making cocktails, so having a jigger makes measuring accurately extremely easy.

-- If you don’t have a jigger, 1 fluid ounce equals 2 tablespoons or use a measure cup with ounces labeled.
+- If you don’t have a jigger, one fluid ounce equals two tablespoons, or use a measuring cup with ounces labeled.

-- In place of a muddle you could use the end of wooden spoon, or other blunt object, and use in the same way you would use a muddler.
+- In place of a muddle, you could use the end of a wooden spoon or another blunt object and use it the same way you would use a muddler.

-If you are using store bough lilikoi juice, try to find unsweetened.
+If you are using store-bought lilikoi juice, try to find it unsweetened.
 If it’s sweetened, consider leaving out the honey for this recipe.
-If you are using fresh lilikoi juice form the fruit, I’ll give you some tips on getting the most juice out of them:
+If you are using fresh lilikoi juice from the fruit, I’ll give you some tips on getting the most juice out of them:

 - Blend the pulp and seeds for 5 to 10 seconds in a standard blender.
-This really helps to release the juice from around the seeds.
-This will not breakup the seeds, they will stay intact.
+This helps to release the juice from around the seeds.
+However, this will not break up the seeds; they will stay intact.

 For this Cocktail:

-- First add the lilikoi juice, mint leaves, (tearing them once), and the honey to the cocktail shaker.
-Muddle the mint, honey and lilikoi juice in the bottom of the cocktail shaker. **Muddling is the process of gently crushing the mint leaves to release their oils, (Press down on the mint leaves and give a half-turn of the muddler.
+- First, add the lilikoi juice, mint leaves (tearing them once), and honey to the cocktail shaker.
+Next, muddle the mint, honey, and lilikoi juice in the bottom of the cocktail shaker. **Muddling is the process of gently crushing the mint leaves to release their oils (Press down on the mint leaves and give a half-turn of the muddler.
 Lift and continue this motion until the ingredients are sufficiently muddled.
 This will generally take about four to six turns.
 You can read more about how to muddle cocktails here.

 - Garnish with mint leaves and lemon or lime wedges (optional).